-Young Entrepreneur’s Business Camp, is a statewide initiative to educate Oregon youth in business, leadership, teamwork and more, hosting week-long experiential education programs for high school students at college campuses each summer, including at UofO, OSU Corvallis and Cascades and University of Portland.
+Young Entrepreneur’s Business Camp is a statewide initiative to educate Oregon youth in business, leadership, teamwork, and more, hosting week-long experiential education programs for high school students at college campuses each summer, including at UofO, OSU Corvallis and Cascades, and the University of Portland.

 Youth and adults can find one-time and extended volunteer opportunities at Hands-On Portland’s website.
 Type in your zip code or a keyword like computers or animals t o find non-profits that need your time and talent!

-Volunteer Match is another great online resource for finding a cause or non-profit who needs your passion and talent.
+Volunteer Match is another great online resource for finding a cause or non-profit that needs your passion and talent.